canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ## Evaluate Support Options

 Use of open source software introduces a different model based on support services rather than obtaining software licences.

 The two major support models for open source software are self support, where the department or agency's internal IT team is responsible for maintenance and interacting with the community, or professional support.

-**notes:** Availability Support considerations include user support (i.e., the availability of assistance with installation and usage) and maintenance (i.e., fixing problems in the software).

-Since a financial transaction may not have occurred, it is important to have a proper process and tracking mechanism in place to manage the introduction of open source software...

 ### Internal

 Using a self-support model requires that the responsible teams:

+* Have a proper process in place to manage the evaluation and the introduction of open source software in the organization.
-* Maintain and track thorough lists of open source software used and ensure updates are applied carefully.
+* Maintain and track thorough lists of open source software used how and by whom.
+* Ensure updates are applied in a timely fashion.

-* User and developer community should be leveraged for general support questions as well as reporting bugs, creating feature requests and code contributions.
+User and developer community should be leveraged for general support questions as well as reporting bugs, creating feature requests and code contributions.

+When using software components for development purposes, powerful tools and services can be leveraged by IT teams to automate, facilitate and speed up the identification of these components, including open source software.
+These tools can provide scanning capabilities for known security vulnerabilities as well as legal compliance.

 See [Guide for Contributing to Open Source Software][guide-contribute-oss].